 The much lower tax in the Not Impossible Plan has a number of advantages, both psychologically and economically.
-First, the tax is more palpable to voters as the impact at the gas pump is much, much less (20¢ a gallon versus \$1 to \$2 a gallon.)
+First, the tax is more palpable to voters as the impact at the gas pump is much, much less (20φ a gallon versus \$1 to \$2 a gallon.)
 Second, the attraction to cheat is much less.
 Smuggling of untaxed fossil fuels into a country with a high tax is much more likely.
 A tanker with 100,000 barrels of untaxed oil at \$200/tonne fossil CO2 tax is worth \$10M more if it can be slipped into the country without paying the tax.
 Extreme taxes can lead to extreme cheating.
-Third, the low amount of tax is easily absorbed into an economy as those kinds of price changes happen every month nowadays.
+Third, the low amount of tax is easily absorbed into an economy.
+An extra 20 cents a gallon for gasoline has no chance of torpedoing an economy as those kinds of price changes happen every month nowadays.
 Last, the tax is low enough that the economic advantage afforded to a country that chooses not to implement the NREF model is not very great so it is possible for countries to "go it alone", like British Columbia did with its \$30/tonne carbon tax in 2008.